Advocacy

 Reproductive Health & Justice

-NCJW Atlanta works tirelessly for the rights of women to control their own reproductive health.
-We contact legislators to make our voices heard; we work with our coalition partners to support their direct work for abortion access; we educate our members/advocates through programs and projects on the issues surrounding women’s reproductive rights; we promote support for abortion access funding through resources such as the Jewish Fund for Abortion Access; and we work directly with 50+ Atlanta area clergy who represent NCJW’s Rabbis for Repro initiative, which includes annual Repro Shabbat activities and teachings.
+NCJW Atlanta is at the forefront of fighting these limits on women’s health.
+We contact legislators to make our voices heard; we work with our coalition partners to support their direct work for abortion access; we educate our members/advocates through programs and projects on the issues surrounding women’s reproductive rights; we promote support for abortion access funding through resources such as the Jewish Fund for Abortion Access; and we work with 50+ Atlanta area clergy, who have signed NCJW’s Rabbis for Repro pledge to use their voices to teach, write, and speak out about reproductive rights and Judaism in the United States and in the Jewish community.

 Advocacy

-Election Action
+Election & Legislative Action

 All advocacy work begins and ends at the ballot box, and NCJW Atlanta Section’s Election Action Committee is committed to making sure citizens are registered to vote and know their voting rights.
 Members/advocates lead letter-writing campaigns, visits to legislators, and direct work with partner agencies.
 During the Georgia legislative session, our Capital Action newsletter keeps members updated on hot topics at the legislature and opportunities to get involved with the issues that matter most to NCJW.